 - Preference is given to projects that are innovative and include a collaboration between organizations that has not occurred before.

-- Mini-grant projects must last longer than one day, unless the one-day project is part of a larger event (e.g. a one-day STEM conference for middle school girls that is included within a week-long summer camp).
+- Mini-grant projects must last longer than one day, unless the one-day project is part of a larger event (for example, a one-day STEM conference for middle school girls that is included within a week-long summer camp).

-If you have a program registered in an area currently accepting mini-grant applications, you may submit an application.
-If you do not have a program registered, you must first register your program in The Connectory so it may be selected as your lead program.
-Learn more about The Connectory.
+If you have a registered program in an area currently accepting mini-grant applications, you may submit an application.
+If you do not have a registered program, you must first submit your provider program in The Connectory so it may be selected as your lead program.
+Register your provider program in The Connectory.